DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 The METS file section element `<fileSec>` is used to describe all components of the IP which have not been already included in the `amdSec` and `dmdSec` elements.

 For all files the location and checksum need to be available.
-Therefore the main purpose of the METS file section is to serve as a "table of contents" or "manifest" and allow validating the integrity of the files included into the package.
+Therefore, the main purpose of the METS file section is to serve as a "table of contents" or "manifest" and allow validating the integrity of the files included into the package.

 All files found in the submission package should be referenced once and only once in the METS-document describing the submission.
 The elements and attributes are the same regardless of the content type submitted.